ArduPilot/ardupilot_wiki/common/source/docs/common-aerotenna-usd1.rst

 Connecting to the Autopilot
 -----------------------------------

-The USD1 is available in serial and UAVCAN versions.
+The USD1 is available in serial and DroneCAN versions.

 For a serial connection you can use any spare Serial/UART port.
 The example below shows how to connect to SERIAL4 as the first rangefinder.